leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * NEW : Adding more hooks for custom fields plugin

 = V1.5.4 - 14.06.2010 =
-* Bugfix : No resize of smaller images
+* Bugfix : No resize of smaller images or photos
 * Bugfix : Compat issues for Post Thumbnails under WP3.0
 * Bugfix : Esc_URL in Media RSS

 = V1.5.3 - 11.04.2010 =
 * New : Adding pagination to footer
-* Changed : Perpare new filter to replace slideshow
+* Changed : Prepare new filter to replace slideshow galleries
 * Bugfix : Remove non-breaking space from navigation
 * Bugfix : Pagination of galleries
 * Bugfix : Fixed brackets position for old shortcode query